raditya1117/HoneyBadger/python-errors/article.md

              ^
 SyntaxError: expected ':'
 ```
-Syntax errors occur when the interpreter cannot parse the code because it violates Python’s grammar rules and syntax errors are detected while the interpreter parses the code.
-Let's discuss some of the common syntax errors.
+Syntax errors occur when the interpreter cannot parse the code because it violates Python’s grammar rules.
+Let's discuss some of the common syntax errors in Python.

 ### Indentation error
 Python uses spaces and tabs for indentation in the code blocks.
-The code will run into IndentationError if any code block doesn't have correct indentation.
-For example, defining an if blocks requries us to indent the lines in the if block to the right by two/four spaces.
-If we don't indent the lines in the if block, the code runs into  IndentationError with the message `IndentationError: expected an indented block after 'if' statement on line 1`.
+The code will run into `IndentationError` if a code block doesn't have correct indentation.
+For example, defining an `if` block requries us to indent the lines in the `if` block to the right by two/four spaces.
+If we don't indent the lines in the `if` block, the code runs into `IndentationError` with the message `IndentationError: expected an indented block after 'if' statement on line x`.

 ```py
 if x > 10:
 print("HoneyBadger")
 ```
 The unindented if block gives the following error:
 ```py
   File "/home/aditya1117/codes/HoneyBadger/python-errors/code.py", line 2
     print("HoneyBadger")
     ^
 IndentationError: expected an indented block after 'if' statement on line 1
 ```
 Similarly, we need to indent the code block inside a function definition.
-Not doing so, gives us an Indentation error with the message `IndentationError: expected an indented block after function definition on line 1`, as shown below:
+Not doing so gives us an IndentationError with the message `IndentationError: expected an indented block after function definition on line x`, as shown below:

 ```py
 def say_hello(name):
 print(f"Hi {name}, you are at HoneyBadger")

 ```
-In this code, the print statement inside the say_hello function isn't indented to the right.
+In this code, the print statement inside the `say_hello` function isn't indented to the right.
 Hence, the code gives the following error:

 ```py
 File "/home/aditya1117/codes/HoneyBadger/python-errors/code.py", line 2